open-rec/openrec/example_standalone/README.md

 ```

 The script requires JDK 8, starts and checks the standalone infrastructure, builds the Java client
-components, loads sample data, builds and starts the rec-server container, and sends a real
+components, imports the bundled sample entities, behavior, and recall datasets, builds and starts
-recommendation request before starting the Web Demo.
-The smoke request must contain i2i, embedding,
+the rec-server container, and sends a real recommendation request before starting the Web Demo.
-hot, and new results and must bypass Rank and
+The smoke request must contain i2i, embedding, hot, and new results and must bypass Rank and Kafka.
-Kafka.
 Open the URL printed at completion: `http://127.0.0.1:12345`.
-The script exits with a clear
+The script exits with a clear error if
-error if either application port is already occupied.
+either application port is already occupied.

 Java components are built from current sources in an isolated `.runtime/build` tree.
 This avoids
 permission or stale-artifact problems when repository `target/` directories were created in a